Revolutionary-Games/Thrive/README.md

 Extra note for modellers:
 There are extra instructions for how to import models here: [import tool][importtutorial]

+### Miscellaneous

+The history for this repository has been slightly cleaned up to remove large old binary files that were added before we used Git LFS.
+The original history can be found here: [original_master][originalmaster]

 [releasespage]: https://revolutionarygamesstudio.com/releases/
 [styleguide]: doc/style_guide.md "Styleguide"